ccnmtl/django-fridgeblock/README.markdown

 * install module
 * add to INSTALLED_APPS and PAGEBLOCKS:
-* add 'fridgeblock' to INSTALLED_APPS and add 'fridgeblock.firdgeblock' to PAGEBLOCKS
+* add 'fridgeblock' to INSTALLED_APPS and add 'fridgeblock.fridgeblock' to PAGEBLOCKS
 * add to urls.py:

     (r'^fridge/',include('fridgeblock.urls')),